The Discovery Pod

 CureFest’s mission is to make childhood cancer research a national priority by uniting the childhood cancer community, the general public, the medical community and our elected leaders as one voice against childhood cancer.
 Kids Cancer Care was honoured to be part of CureFest for Childhood Cancer Awareness Month in September.

 After almost two years of cancer treatments, numerous surgeries and a liver transplant, Greta is finally back at home in Calgary and healthy enough to go to summer camp.
-From July 17 through 21, Greta and her older brother Ben enjoyed the fun and activities of SunRise, a day camp in the city for children ages thee to seven who have been affected by childhood cancer.
+From July 17 through 21, Greta and her older brother Ben enjoyed the fun and activities of SunRise.
 On Wednesday, July 19, Greta and Ben also joined 21 other SunRise campers for a day at Camp Kindle, where the big kids go to our SunMaker camp program.
 Local media were there to capture the moment.

 Diagnosed with a rare liver cancer in September 2015, Greta endured six months of chemotherapy and a liver resection that removed 70 per cent of her liver.
 Initially, Greta seemed to be thriving, but the cancer returned in August 2016 and her family learned that her only hope was a liver transplant, a procedure that is not available in Canada.
 Greta’s liver transplant in Cincinnati, Ohio cost the family $600,000 (US), so the Marofke family set up a Go Fund Me page to help defray some of the costs.
 Although the liver transplant was successful and Greta has not experienced any rejection issues so far, her future remains uncertain.
 The cancer has since spread to Greta’s lungs and her parents continue to explore further treatment options with her doctors.